|

 Idea Institutes 2008- 2009 and beyond . . .

-Founded in 2003 by educator, author, and speaker Joan Maresh-Hansen, Idea Institutes began as a series of lectures at the Texas Art Education Association conference.
-Now these lectures are available to art teachers and home schoolers as part of their continuing education in the world of art.
+Founded in 2003 by educator, author, and speaker Joan Maresh Hansen, Idea Institutes began as a series of lectures at the Texas Art Education Association conference.
+Now these lectures are available to art teachers and home schooled individuals as part of their continuing education in the world of art.
 The seminar consists of four (4) sessions that offer hundreds of unique lesson ideas in design, drawing, and painting using traditional and digital media.
 Each session is conducted in an interactive lecture format complimented with multimedia presentations to inspire and motivate artistic sensibilities.
-This exciting seminar combines studio-intensive training using traditional and digital methods along with exemplary art examples collected by Joan throughout the years to show the possibilities of traditional media and the evolving usage of various software programs.
-The seminar aims to fully realize the educator's own creative expression to enhance their own artistic discipline and instruction in the classroom.

-Special-focus workshops are available upon request.
+Special Focus workshops are available upon request.

 Course Offerings: